 Students from Iowa high schools must have a Regents Admission Index, or RAI, score of at least 245, and take the minimum number of required high school courses to qualify for automatic admission to ISU, UNI, and the College of Liberal Arts and Sciences at the U of I. The index combines factors that strongly predict success at Iowa’s Regent universities.
 An Alternative RAI Formula is offered for students whose high school does not provide class rank, such as Valley.
 Follow this link to calculate your student’s RAI Score: Regent Admission Index Calculator for high schools who do NOT provide rank

-New Student Cheat Sheet
+2019-2020 New Family Cheat Sheet